COVID-19 Resources for Pearland Businesses

 - Apply online: Be sure to check the box that you want to be considered for an advance (emergency grant) of $10,000.

 - Loan processing decision: Information will be verified and credit checked and more information may be requested to determine the loan amount.
-A loan office will contact you to make a recommendation and discuss the next steps.
-A decision can take up to four weeks.
+A loan officer will contact you to make a recommendation and discuss the next steps.
+The SBA’s loan funds are limited and demand is high.

 What You Will Need to Apply